 - 004.01 All providers of special education services shall be under the general supervision of the Nebraska Department of Education for the purpose of meeting the standards of this Chapter.
-School districts and approved cooperatives shall ensure that all children with verified disabilities, from birth through the school year in which the student child reaches age twenty-one, including children who have been suspended or expelled from school, have available to them a free appropriate public education (FAPE) which includes special education and related services to meet their unique needs.
-School districts and approved cooperatives responsibility to ensure the availability of FAPE includes ensuring the availability of FAPE for resident students children in detention facilities, correctional facilities, jails and prisons. - 004.02 The school district or approved cooperative shall ensure that FAPE is available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade. - 004.02A The determination that a child described in 92 NAC 51-004.02 is eligible under this Chapter must be made on an individual basis by the multidisciplinary evaluation team. - 004.03 Exceptions to the Requirement to Provide a Free Appropriate Public Education - 004.03A Children with disabilities who have graduated from high school with a regular high school diploma are not eligible to receive a FAPE. - 004.03A1 The exception in 92 NAC 51-004.03A does not apply to students children who have graduated but have not been awarded a regular high school diploma. - 004.03A2 Graduation from high school with a regular diploma constitutes a change in placement, requiring written prior notice in accordance with 92 NAC 51-009.05. - 004.03A3 As used in this section, the term regular high school diploma does not include an alternative degree that is not fully aligned with the state's academic standards such as a certificate or a general educational developmental credential (GED). - 004.04Participation in or attendance at programs by children with verified disabilities from date of diagnosis to age five shall be voluntary as specified by the parent.
-At the request of a parent or guardian, a school district shall issue a certificate of attendance to a student who receives special education services under 92 NAC 51, who has reached seventeen years of age, and who has not completed his or her individualized education plan.
+School districts and approved cooperatives shall ensure that all children with verified disabilities, from birth through the school year in which the child reaches age twenty-one, including children who have been suspended or expelled from school, have available to them a free appropriate public education (FAPE) which includes special education and related services to meet their unique needs.
+School districts and approved cooperatives responsibility to ensure the availability of FAPE includes ensuring the availability of FAPE for resident children in detention facilities, correctional facilities, jails, and prisons. - 004.02 The school district or approved cooperative shall ensure that FAPE is available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade. - 004.02A The determination that a child described in 92 NAC 51-004.02 is eligible under this Chapter must be made on an individual basis by the multidisciplinary evaluation team. - 004.03 Exceptions to the Requirement to Provide a Free Appropriate Public Education - 004.03A Children with disabilities who have graduated from high school with a regular high school diploma are not eligible to receive a FAPE. - 004.03A1 The exception in 92 NAC 51-004.03A does not apply to children who have graduated but have not been awarded a regular high school diploma. - 004.03A2 Graduation from high school with a regular diploma constitutes a change in placement, requiring written prior notice in accordance with 92 NAC 51-009.05. - 004.03A3 As used in this section, the term regular high school diploma does not include an alternative degree that is not fully aligned with the state's academic standards such as a certificate or a general educational developmental credential (GED). - At the request of a parent or guardian, a school district shall issue a certificate of attendance to a student who receives special education services under 92 NAC 51, who has reached seventeen years of age, and who has not completed his or her individualized education plan program.
 A school district shall allow a student who receives a certificate of attendance under this section to participate in the high school graduation ceremony of such high school with students receiving high school diplomas.
 A student may receive only one certificate of attendance and may participate in only one graduation ceremony based on such certificate.
 The receipt of a certificate of attendance pursuant to this section shall not affect a school district's obligation to continue to provide special education services to a student receiving such certificate.